kiboschool/setup-guides/macos-setup-guide.md

 3. **Iterm2**, a terminal emulator that lets you interact with files and programs via text
 4. **VSCode**, a popular programming text editor you'll use to write programs
 5. **Python**, the programming language we'll use for introductory programming classes at Kibo
+6. **NodeJS**, the programming language and environment we'll use for introductory web development classes at Kibo

 ## 1. Homebrew